Latvia Country Summary

 Economy

-Latvia's economy, located in the Baltic region, is characterized by its liberal economic policies aimed at attracting foreign investment, particularly in transportation and logistics, given its strategic position between the EU and Central Asia.
-Despite a contraction of 0.6 percent in GDP in 2023, largely due to external factors such as high interest rates and the war in Ukraine, Latvia maintains competitive sectors including woodworking, IT, and green tech, while facing challenges like a shortage of skilled workforce and a significant shadow economy.
+Latvia, located in the Baltic region, has adopted liberal economic policies to attract foreign investment and foster growth, positioning itself as a transportation and logistics hub between the EU and Central Asia.
+Despite a contraction in GDP by 0.6% in 2023 due to external pressures, the country maintains competitive sectors such as woodworking, IT, and green tech, while facing challenges like a labor shortage and a significant shadow economy.

 Buy Full Latvia Report